-With 30 years of experience which includes local government, environmental, land use, brownfields, environmental justice, construction with an emphasis in negotiating and resolving complex environmental permitting, due diligence, and litigation matters, Maribel serves as environmental and land use counsel on multi-million-dollar projects and transactions.
+With 30 years of experience which includes local government, environmental, land use, brownfields, environmental justice, and construction with an emphasis in negotiating and resolving complex environmental permitting, due diligence, and litigation matters, Maribel serves as environmental and land use counsel on multi-million-dollar projects and transactions.
 She advises lending institutions on environmental liability, including permitting and remediation projects associated with collateral property subject to foreclosure proceedings.
 She counsels regulated clients on complex litigation matters.
 Her practice includes counseling and litigation on environmental aspects in real estate transactions, commercial foreclosure proceedings, bankruptcy cases, environmental investigations, remediation projects, brownfields development, environmental justice, and evaluating risks and costs associated with potential environmental cleanup and third-party liability, as well as on regulatory and permitting technical aspects of complex contamination remediation projects.
 Maribel was a primary participant in writing Florida’s environmental justice legislation, and she served on the Florida Environmental Equity and Justice Study Commission.
-She advises corporate clients and developers on environmental justice matters and has been an annual speaker on this topic before the Florida Chamber of Commerce since 1995.
+Maribel advises corporate clients and developers on environmental justice matters, cleanup and redevelopment of contaminated properties with community benefits, and businesses that identify their brands and operations with social and environmental sustainability and she has been an annual speaker on this topic before the Florida Chamber of Commerce since 1995.

 - Environmental law